stnlabz/rictusd/README.md

 - Control the entire Neural Network of Stn-Labz and our Blockchain for the Threat Network.
 - Provide coding enforcement and complience
 - Provide doctrinal enforcement and complience
+- interact at a network level with DigitD

 # Does Not
 - Chat with you